 - Developing powerful and highly-optimized WordPress themes and plugins.
 I regularly use this blog as a testbed for new ideas.
-Nowadays I am knee-deep in Timber and Twig as I convert my existing codebase into something more MVC-like.
-Naturally I am also learning more PHP, Sass, and related skills as I make progress on my main theme.
+Presently I am working with Timber and Twig to produce clean, readable code.
+I am also continuing to improve my PHP, Sass, and related skills as I make progress on this codebase.

 - Processing release applications and posting new music on the Creative Commons music portal I’ve been operating for more than a decade now.
 This can consume 40+ hours of my week if I let it get out of hand.
 Most of what I earn is derived from this project; have a glance at this Patreon page for more information.
 I’ll be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!

 Now for some of the more irregular activities I engage in from time to time:

 - Blogging up a storm!
 I have an immense backlog of stuff I’d like to share and generally spend at least half an hour each day (and sometimes significantly more) preparing content for this blog in no particular order.
 Browse around and you’ll see!